ARUNRGAGILITY/python_foundations_course/Module1/Python_Basic_DataType.md

 # Python Basic Data Types
 Python has several built-in basic data types.
+They are integer, float, boolean, string, complex numbers.
 Here's a detailed explanation of each:

 1. **Integer (`int`)**:
    - Represents whole numbers without a fractional component.